Since 1984, the Pinellas Suncoast Transit Authority has provided public bus services for riders throughout the county, including in Clearwater.

 - Traumatic limb amputations.

-Seeking Compensation After a Clearwater Bus Accident
+Seeking Compensation After a Clearwater Bus Collision

 If a bus accident injured you because of someone else’s negligence, you can seek compensation for the expenses and impacts of your injury.